p0lyw0lf/girl.technology/README.md

 <https://wolfgirl.dev> would be listed under <https://wolf.girl.technology>.
 The purpose of this is to let users discover other websites or blogs similar to their interests.

+UPDATE: Due to low traffic, only 1 link per category is allowed currently, and the categories act as redirects instead of lists.
+This decision may be revisited if this service becomes more popular.

 ### Automated Registration
 Initially, users will have to put their links in the database by contacting the